Ashwain1502/Inventory-Control-Management/README.md

 ## Functions Implemented
 1. Users can view the available products and orders taken in the past.
 2. Users can add new products to the inventory.
-3. Users can see product details, order details, stock left etc.
+3. Users can see product details, order details, stock left, etc.

 ## How to  run the application
 1. Download the zip files and extract them